Future-oriented company development – Michael Schindler and Jan Günter granted power of attorney

-Showing of our electrically resistance-heated highspeed convection oven (EHKO)
+The Showing of our electrically resistance-heated highspeed convection oven (EHKO) was a highlight of the event

-We cordially invite you to our EHKO customer event at our new location in Menden (Germany) from 21/02/2024 to 29/02/2024.
-The main attraction will be the prototype of our newly developed electrically resistance-heated highspeed convection oven (EHKO).
-This has been successfully in operation there for several weeks.
+We cordially invited you to our EHKO customer event at our new location in Menden, Germany.
+The main highlight of the event was the prototype of our newly developed electrically resistance-heated high-speed convection oven (EHKO), which had already been operating successfully there for several weeks.

-Heating tests and the control behavior of the EHKO test zone will be demonstrated.
-The production of induction systems and the production of our subsidiary TCT Induktionstechnik at the Menden site will also be open to visitors.
+Heating tests and the control behavior of the EHKO test zone were demonstrated.
+Additionally, visitors had the opportunity to explore the production of induction systems and the operations of our subsidiary TCT Induktionstechnik at the Menden site.

-Heating tests and the control behavior of the EHKO test zone will be demonstrated.
-The production of induction systems and the production of our subsidiary TCT Induktionstechnik at the Menden site will also be open to visitors.
+Heating tests and the control behavior of the EHKO test zone were demonstrated.
+The production of induction systems and the operations of our subsidiary TCT Induktionstechnik at the Menden site were also open to visitors.

-Additionally, we will be presenting further new developments and our nEXT digitalization solution.
-Customer visits to various extrusion plants in the neighborhood are also possible.
-If you are interested, our sales manager Ulrich Bucher will be happy to answer your questions and arrange appointments.
+Additionally, further new developments and our nEXT digitalization solution were presented.
+Customers had the opportunity to visit various extrusion plants in the area.
+For those interested, our sales manager, Ulrich Bucher, answered questions and arranged appointments.

-extrutec's newly developed heating concept (EHKO), consisting of an electrically resistance-heated base heating system in combination with an inductive taper, has already been sold to the first customers Purso and Mäkelä from Finland.
-To test the new concept, a test zone consisting of a 2.5 metre long segment for 12 inch bars was set up and put into operation at the Menden site.
-The first test series are very promising and confirm the previously simulated data.
-The heating output of 280 kW is realised via resistance-heated heating registers.
+extrutec's newly developed heating concept (EHKO), consisting of an electrically resistance-heated base heating system in combination with an inductive taper, was successfully sold to the first customers, Purso and Mäkelä from Finland.
+To test the new concept, a test zone consisting of a 2.5-meter-long segment for 12-inch bars was set up and put into operation at the Menden site.
+The first test series were very promising and confirmed the previously simulated data.
+The heating output of 280 kW was achieved via resistance-heated heating registers.

 Purso becomes first customer to buy newly developed EHKO-heating furnace